Skip to content

 Latest Posts

-Event Announcement: “Sovereign AI and Digital Sovereignty” Seminar (Asia Session)
+Event Announcement: “Sovereign AI and Digital Sovereignty” Seminar (Eurasia Session)

-In response to the call for papers for the theme collection of “Sovereign Artificial Intelligence and Digital Sovereignty” under the journal AI and Innovation, and to ensure the academic depth and regional breadth of the final published content, Institute for Digital Economy and Artificial Systems (IDEAS-BRICS), Global South Academic Forum (GSAF), and Global South Insights (GSI) have jointly decided to launch a four-month series of offline and online seminars as the core supporting component for this theme collection.
-The first session will focus on Asia.
+In response to the call for papers for the theme collection of “Sovereign Artificial Intelligence and Digital Sovereignty” under the journal AI & Innovation (AI2), and with the aim of strengthening both the academic rigor and regional diversity of the forthcoming publication, the Institute for Digital Economy and Artificial Systems (IDEAS-BRICS) and the Global South Research Center of East China Normal University (China) have jointly decided to launch a four-month series of offline and online seminars as the primary academic platform supporting this theme collection.
+The first session (Asia-focused) was held successfully on March 20.
+The next session will focus on Eurasia.

 No comment yet, add your voice below!